richie-ma/cme.mdp/README.md

 For each trade, the MBO data assign a unique trade ID and users can know the matched quantity of each matching (limit) order.
-Generally, the matched quantity of the incomding (market) order eqauls to the sum of matched quantity of all matching (limit) orders when implied orders are not involved in each trade.
+Generally, the matched quantity of the incoming (market) order equals to the sum of matched quantity of all matching (limit) orders when implied orders are not involved in each trade.